-However, we cannot overlook the impact policing has on certain race groups.
+We cannot overlook the impact policing has on certain race groups.
 For example, Blacks represent just 18% of county residents but represent 32% of traffic stops, 44% of arrests and 55% of use of force cases, calling into question racial equity in our police department’s policing.29 Latino residents also suffer less favorable police outcomes compared to Whites and Asians.
 Racial inequities throughout our justice system harm communities of color, keeping them out of the labor force and preventing them from securing housing and public support for themselves and their families.
 There are areas within our police department that need to improve to disrupt patterns of bias so that we can examine options and make informed decisions.
 However, reform should not weaken our ability to protect the public.

 We can achieve an equitable and inclusive community if we ensure everyone is safe.

 Earlier this year, the current administration’s Reimaging Public Safety Task Force issued a report30 that lays out a number of police reform recommendations – some good, some bad.
 While I appreciate the Task Force’s work, I also believe that all voices should be heard.
 This will provide us the confidence to ensure recommended actions will not diminish our ability to prevent crime.